trevor-dennie/Bricky/dotnet-mcp-server/FULL_CONTENT.md

 ```
 Article Title: "How to Create Invoices"
 Indexed Text: "How to Create Invoices.
 [Full article content including all steps, examples, tips...]"
-Content: Up to 2000 characters from actual article
+Content: Up to 100,000 characters from actual article (full articles)
 ```

 ## 🎯 Benefits